SCgeeker/ActObj2014/index-NTNU.md

 </br>
 <center><h3>Could we investigate the implicit processing of mental simulation?</h3></center>

-*** =pnotes

-There is no standard paradigm to measure the implicit mental simulation.
+>- There is no standard paradigm to measure the implicit mental simulation.

 ---